Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Fitting procedure in intensity and polarization for the Galactic thermal dust emission

 \section{Fitting procedure in intensity and polarization for the Galactic thermal dust emission}

-In this section we set the fitting procedure that we use to reconstruct the GMF using the dust Galactic thermal dust emission.
-The fit to the simulated data is performed in two steps.
-First, we fit for the intensity in order to recover the dust grain density.
-Second, we use the best-fit model of the dust grain density and fit for the polarization maps ($q,\,u$) to recover the GMF.
-We rely on MCMC technique to recover both the dust grain density and the GMF.
-In the next section we apply this procedure on the realistic simulations of the \textit{Planck} data sets built in Sect.~\ref{sec:simu} and, hence, demonstrate its validity.
+In this section, we describe the fitting procedure that we use to infer large-scale GMF features using the dust Galactic thermal dust emission.
+The fit to the (simulated) data is performed in two steps.
+First, we fit for the intensity in order to recover the dust density distribution.
+Second, we use the best-fit model of the dust density distribution and fit for the polarization maps ($q,\,u$) to recover the GMF.
+We rely on MCMC technique to recover both models of the dust density distribution and of the GMF.